audrasmi/RFFLSCAD/transforms.scad.md

 `rots`          | A list of [X,Y,Z] rotation angles in degrees.
 If `v` is given, this will be a list of scalar angles in degrees to rotate around `v`.
 `v`             | If given, this is the vector to rotate around.
 `cp`            | Centerpoint to rotate around.
 `n`             | Optional number of evenly distributed copies, rotated around the ring.
+If given, overrides `rots` argument.
 `sa`            | Starting angle, in degrees.
 For use with `n`.
 Angle is in degrees counter-clockwise.
 `delta`         | [X,Y,Z] amount to move away from cp before rotating.
 Makes rings of copies.
 `subrot`        | If false, don't sub-rotate children as they are copied around the ring.